 Can I put my new tumbler in the microwave/dishwasher?

 Unfortunately, your new tumbler is not microwave or dishwasher safe.
 It is hand-wash only.

 What can you use to clean your resin?

 You can use 91% isopropyl alcohol or acetone to clean your resin.
 You can also use these to clean the resin off of your tools as well.
 You can also use standard cleaning supplies to clean your resin once it is fully cured as our resin is chemical resistant.
 We recommend avoiding anything abrasive on your piece as it can potentially scratch it after repetitive use or even dull the high gloss finish.

 I have some scratches in my resin, what can I do?

-You can buff out these scratches with a fine grit car polish, such as Meguiars Mirror Glaze or standard buffing pads/machines, to remove scratches.
-We would recommend using our Rizzle Resist to add extra defense, such as extra scratch resistance and being heat resistant up to 500 degrees Fahrenheit, to your pieces.
+You can buff out these scratches with a fine grit car polish, such as Meguiars Mirror Glaze or standard buffing pads/machines.
+We would recommend using our Rizzle Resist to add extra defense.
+Rizzle Resist will add extra scratch resistance, UV and stain resistance, along with being heat resistant up to 800 degrees Fahrenheit of non-direct heat, to your pieces!

 What is the shelf life of your resin?

 Unopened, our resins have a one year shelf life, if stored properly.
 We recommend storing your resin in a room temperature between 55-75 degrees where no direct sunlight can get to it.
 Once the resin is opened, we would recommend using the resin to completion as once the seal is broken, air can reach the product, and the quality of the components can slowly begin to diminish.

 Yes!
 We have multiple different tutorial videos and project videos on our YouTube channel: https://www.youtube.com/channel/UCUcnlfl0xSk694nlv80vsPQ/videos.